 If you’re shopping for home insurance or even if you already have it, you should consider some simple steps to ensure you’re both properly covered and not overpaying.

 By going through all your belongings, both big and small, you can adequately determine how much coverage you need.
 Plus, in the event of a claim, you can quickly determine what is missing and its value.

 Pay attention to coverage limits for specific items.
 If you purchase a new item that exceeds your policy’s limit, you risk not having sufficient coverage.
 Consider additional endorsements and floaters with any newly purchased valuable item.

-While discounts vary per insurance company, typical homeowners policy discounts are multi-policy/multi-line policy (home and auto), new roof, claims free, non-smoker, and new home discounts.
+While discounts vary per insurance company, typical home policy discounts are multi-policy (home and auto), new roof, claims free, non-smoker, and new home discounts.
 Look closely at your policy to see if you or your home qualifies for any possible discounts.

 Insurance companies see things like old roofs, mold, and general disrepair as liabilities and will charge you accordingly for them.
 It is important to maintain the structural integrity of your home to ensure your premiums don’t increase unnecessarily.